NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 You can use an existing .NET Standard Class Library project for the code you want to package, or create a simple one as follows:

 1. In Visual Studio, choose **File > New > Project**, expand the **Visual C# > .NET Standard** node, select the "Class Library (.NET Standard)" template, name the project AppLogger, and click **OK**.

+   > [!Tip]
+   > Unless you have a reason to choose otherwise, .NET Standard is the preferred target for NuGet packages, as it provides compatibility with the widest range of consuming projects.

 1. Right-click on the resulting project file and select **Build** to make sure the project was created properly.
 The DLL is found within the Debug folder (or Release if you build that configuration instead).